SmartTokenLabs/token-negotiator/README.md

 ## filters

 Key values applied to all tokens.
+Use if you only wish for users to use a certain subclass of tokens.

 ````javascript